Allus-Interactive/space-explorer/README.md

 # Space Explorer

-A small 3D game built in Godot for the 2023 Kenney Jam
+A small 3D game built in Godot, inspired by the theme for the 2023 Kenney Jam (Exploration)

 ---